brangerbriz/machine-learning-docs/markdown/twitterbot-part-3-model-inference-and-deployment.md

 1. Generate text using the inference model
 1. Write the generated text to the page via the DOM

 This process should look familiar, as it's basically just a JavaScript version of our `generate.py` script that interfaces with a webpage instead of a terminal.
 Tensorflow.js' model converter allows us to easily reuse our Keras model in JavaScript, but it doesn't provide functionality to load and manage our data.
 For this, we need to author similar utility functions as we did in Python, but this time in JavaScript.
-Fortunately, Python and JavaScript are very similar languages, so one-to-one translations of this functionality are quite simple.
+Fortunately, Python and JavaScript are very similar languages, so one-to-one translations of this functionality are fairly straighforward.
 We'll add these functions in JavaScript now.

 <pre class="code">
     <code class="javascript" data-wrap="false">